 3) Finding a sustainable solution for a power system requires the three competing dimensions (or “objectives”) for sustainable development - environmental, economic, and social (including cultural) – to be assessed and balanced equitably.

-4) By recognizing a power system as a scientific innovation, accepted diffusion and adoption concepts can be applied as a decision making aid for reaching agreement on the preferred power system.
+4) By recognizing a power system as a scientific innovation, accepted diffusion and adoption concepts can be applied as a -decision-making aid for reaching agreement on the preferred power system.

 Specifically, the "attributes" (or characteristics) which are relevant

-for the diffusion(or “spread”) and adoption (or “uptake”)
+for the diffusion(or “spread”) and adoption (or “uptake”) of a scientific innovation.

 e.g. relative advantage, complexity, compatibility, trialability, and risk.

-5) A decision-making pathway for energy security is outlined based on two evaluation procedures: Multi-objective analysis combined with the application of accepted concepts on attributes of scientific innovations that lead to their diffusion and adoption.
+• The application of accepted concepts on attributes of scientific innovations that lead to their diffusion and adoption.

 These procedures are the decision-making cornerstones

-for reaching agreement in a national plan/policy/strategy
+for reaching agreement in a national plan or policy for a preferred power system

-for a preferred power system that is sustainable, affordable and reliable.
+that is sustainable, affordable and reliable.

 READ MORE...